mobajemu-msft/groove-api-documentation/Main/Using the Groove RESTful Services/User Authentication in Applications.md

-# Groove User Authentication Samples
+# Groove User Authentication in your Application

-User authentication for the Groove API is detailed in the [User Authentication documentation](User Authentication.md).
-Make sure you've read this documentation before using the samples provided here.
-In case you're building a website you should use OAuth instead of the following samples.

-But if you're developing an application, you should try to leverage existing libraries for the platform your application will be running on.
-Such libraries exist on all Windows universal platforms (Windows, Windows Phone, Xbox, HoloLens, etc), Android and iOS.
+In this section, you'll learn how to sign your user in on many platforms.

 ## Windows 10 (Universal Application)

 You can use the following sample code on all Windows universal platforms.

 You can find [here](https://msdn.microsoft.com/en-us/windows/uwp/security/web-account-manager) a detailed documentation on how you should manage user accounts in your application.